 Teaching an Appreciation for Failure and Encouraging a Growth Mindset

-From the viewpoint of an educator, I have witnessed how a child’s fixed mindset and fear of failure can hinder his desire to fully immerse himself in learning experiences.
+Many factors contribute to a child’s inner voice and mindset.
+Educators, parents and guardians have the ability to shape and reverse how a child reacts, feels and approaches academic and personal challenges.
+A child’s fixed mindset and fear of failure can hinder his desire to fully immerse himself in learning experiences.
 When a child has a fixed mindset, he believes that his intelligence is limited; he does not respond well to failure—associating failure with being unintelligent and unsuccessful; and he will seek out activities that are not challenging to validate his intelligence rather than work through an activity that he struggles with because of his fear of failure.
 This fixed mindset will negatively impact this child throughout his entire life if it is not changed.
 So, how can we help change this mindset in children that have already acquired a fixed mindset?
 Furthermore, how can we help prevent this mindset from developing at all?
 The two following approaches will help to change and prevent a fixed mindset and instead promote a growth mindset.

 Praise Effort, Not Intelligence: Research has demonstrated that praising intelligence (i.e. “I knew that you could do it because you’re so smart.”) places children at high risk for developing a fixed mindset.
 While the intentions of praising intelligence are to enhance confidence, motivation, and determination; children instead experience a short lived positive reaction to this praise followed by an immense fear of becoming or appearing unintelligent—thus causing them to avoid challenging tasks, resist learning, and respond negatively to failure.
 Children who are praised for their efforts (i.e. “You put so much effort into that task by trying new strategies and through trial and error you’ve succeeded!”), understand exactly what steps they took to succeed.
 They learn that through hard work and determination, they develop the skills and knowledge that allow them to succeed in a task that was once new, challenging and confusing.
 To achieve a growth mindset, children must understand that skills and knowledge are acquired through perseverance, resilience, and determination.
 Praising effort rather than intelligence encourages children to develop these qualities.